Security National Financial (NASDAQ:SNFCA) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Security National Financial (NASDAQ:SNFCA – Get Rating) in a research note issued on Monday.
-The firm set a “buy” rating on the credit services provider’s stock.
+StockNews.com began coverage on shares of Security National Financial (NASDAQ:SNFCA – Get Rating) in a research note issued to investors on Monday.
+The brokerage issued a buy rating on the credit services provider’s stock.

-Security National Financial (NASDAQ:SNFCA – Get Rating) last posted its quarterly earnings data on Monday, April 3rd.
-The credit services provider reported $0.97 EPS for the quarter.
-Security National Financial had a net margin of 6.59% and a return on equity of 9.06%.
-The company had revenue of $108.18 million during the quarter.
+Security National Financial (NASDAQ:SNFCA – Get Rating) last posted its quarterly earnings results on Monday, April 3rd.
+The credit services provider reported $0.97 earnings per share for the quarter.
+Security National Financial had a return on equity of 9.06% and a net margin of 6.59%.
+The firm had revenue of $108.18 million for the quarter.

 Hedge Funds Weigh In On Security National Financial